inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 limits on our queues.
 We have abstracted away the interaction with RabbitMQ in the code into a shared library that we use to ensure that bug fixes in the interaction are propagated to all applications.

-[//]: #20 (The above paragraph is slightly confusing to me, but this may be due to my limited of RabbitMQ.
-While RabbitMQ is running, it's generating back-ups of it active queues, that I follow.
-However, when it has a failure does it still continue to record occurring message and backing them up -- I would have expected it to stop recording and therefore incur a loss of messages that would have needed to be written to the queues while there was a failure.)

 Libraries and frameworks generally reduce code by virtue of providing specialist functionality.
 The Spring framework has components for databases, RabbitMQ (AMQP) and scheduling and so fitted our use of standard enterprise software.